Linux distributions like Ubuntu, Debian, CentOS, RHEL, and others use disks by mounting them to the file system. We have already examined

 We will start by unmounting specified partition.
 We can unmount just providing the partition path.
 In this example, we will unmount

 /dev/hda1.
-We need root privileges in order to complete this job.
+We need root privileges in order to complete this job which is gained with the

 $ sudo umount /dev/hda1